19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Learning/Spell Memorization.md

 ## Spell Learning Requirement

-When a PC [Levels Up](../../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up), they must do one of following to learn new spells.
+When a PC [Levels Up](../../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up), they must study to learn new spells.

 ### Self Study